2015 Student Symposium: April 17Nearly 300 students share their projects of creation and discovery.

 - Bowie publishes new book

 Dr. Jennifer Bowie recently published The View from the Bench and Chambers: Examining Judicial Process and Decision Making on the U.S. Courts of Appeals with coauthors Donald R. Songer and John Szmer.
+She spoke about it in a Boatwright Libraries Podcast.

 Arts & Sciences Features